How To Prioritize Autistic Joy and Pleasure.

 The information contained in this blog post is for general educational and informational purposes only and should not be construed as medical or mental health advice.
 The information provided is not a substitute for advice from a qualified professional who is aware of the facts and circumstances of your individual situation.
 We expressly recommend that you seek advice from a professional familiar with your specific situation.

 Tiffany Landry is a queer autistic coach and trauma resolution practitioner.
-She works with queer and autistic clients in her programs Slow and The Autistic Mentorship.
+She works with queer and autistic clients in her programs The Autistic Mentorship.
 Tiffany also writes a newsletter on Substack called The Queer Autistic Newsletter.